Search Courses by Discipline

 Computer Organization and Assembly Language

-Course topics include digital logic, machine-level representation of data, and processor architecture covering the ALU, control unit, assembly language, memory organization, addressing methods, and interrupts.
+This course covers topics including digital logic, machine-level representation of data, and processor architecture covering the ALU, control unit, assembly language, memory organization, addressing methods, I/O and interrupts.
 Lecture: 3 hours per week

 Complete CS-150 with a minimum grade of C-.